daniel-iliesh/Some-Real-Sperm/README.md

 # Some-Real-Sperm
- Android game developed on Unity
+Casual game developed on Unity for Android.
+Player is a Spermatozoid that needs to reach the Ovula on each level to win the level.